zhijiazhang/lyrically/README.md

 ### Overview:

 This is a comprehensive full-stack application with CRUD (create, read, update, delete) functionality, enabling users to upload and enjoy music and podcasts.
-The application utilizes Supabase storage to handle the storage of music files and images.
-It boasts a responsive design that adapts seamlessly to all devices, providing an optimal user experience.
-Additionally, the application supports two types of authentication: email/password authentication and Github user authentication, ensuring secure access for users.
-To enhance the user experience further, the application integrates with Stripe's recurring payment system, allowing users to subscribe to a premium account.
-With a premium account, users gain unlimited upload capabilities, enabling them to share and store an extensive collection of music and podcasts.
+The application utilizes Supabase storage to handle the storage of music files and images.Additionally, the application supports two types of authentication: email/password authentication and Github user authentication.

 ### Tech Stack